AB0529/lazy-meets/README.md

 Are you so lazy you can't even go to online classes?
 Well fret no more!

-This uses Selenium with Firefox to automate login and going to your online classes on a fixed schedule.
+This uses Selenium with Firefox to automate a login and going to your online classes on a fixed schedule.

-You can leave this running in the background forever and it will automaticlly start a Firefox instance and join a class when the time is right.
+You can leave this running in the background forever, and it will automatically start a Firefox instance and join a class when the time is right.

-For leaving a class, it will check for a threshold of users are left, once the amount of users are below this threshold, it will leave the meet by quitting the browser.
+For leaving a class, it will check for a threshold of users is left, once the amount of users is below this threshold, it will leave the meet by quitting the browser.

 # Table of Contents
 1. [Releases (Download)](https://github.com/AB0529/lazy-meets/releases/)